oaktec/FIFA23-UltimateTeamOptimiser/README.md

 # Fifa23 Ultimate Team Optimiser

-FUT-Opti is a C# console application designed to optimise your player lineup for the FIFA 23 Ultimate Team mode, focusing on a 4-2-2-2 formation.
-It prioritises the higest possible team chemistry, followed by the highest team rating.
-You can specify the players you own, and the application will use a genetic algorithm to optimise the team composition.
+FUT-Opti is a C# console application that uses a genetic algorithm to optimise your player lineup for the FIFA 23 Ultimate Team mode, focusing on a 4-2-2-2 formation.
+It prioritises the highest possible team chemistry, followed by the highest total team rating.

 ## Getting Started